xapian/xapian/xapian-core/docs/admin_notes.rst

 even if they contain no information.

 If you look at a Xapian database, you will see that each of these tables actually uses 2 or 3 files.
-For example, for a "quartz" format database the position list table is stored in the files "position_baseA", "position_baseB" and "position_DB".
-(For a flint database, the filenames are similar, but use a "." instead of an "_".)
+For example, for a "flint" format database the position list table is stored in the files "position.baseA", "position.baseB" and "position.DB".

-Of these files, only the "_DB" file actually stores the data.
-The "_baseA" and "_baseB" files are used to keep track of where to start looking for that data in the "_DB" file.
-Often, only one of the "_baseA" and "_baseB" files will be present; each of these files refers to a revision of the database, and there may be more than one valid revision of the database stored in the "_DB" file at once.
+Of these files, only the ".DB" file actually stores the data.
+The ".baseA" and ".baseB" files are used to keep track of where to start looking for that data in the ".DB" file.
+Often, only one of the ".baseA" and ".baseB" files will be present; each of these files refers to a revision of the database, and there may be more than one valid revision of the database stored in the ".DB" file at once.

-The "_DB" file is structured as a set of blocks, which have a default size of 8Kb (though this can be set, either through the Xapian API, or with some of the tools detailed later in this document).
-The first block is used for header information, so a "_DB" file with only a single entry will be 16Kb in size.
+The ".DB" file is structured as a set of blocks, which have a default size of 8Kb (though this can be set, either through the Xapian API, or with some of the tools detailed later in this document).
+The first block is used for header information, so a ".DB" file with only a single entry will be 16Kb in size.

 Changing the blocksize may have performance implications, but it is hard to